We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The tiny house trend is increasingly popular, as more individuals seek out more sustainable living situations.
 Tiny homes can be connected to the electric grid or renewable energy, and the customization within each individual home makes construction a relatively easy process.
 But what is the true cost of a tiny home?

-For example, if you opt to build a DIY tiny home from scratch and provide all of the labor, you could build a home for a fraction of the cost.
+For example, if you opt to build a DIY tiny home from salvaged materials and provide all of the labor, you could build a home for the price of parts.
 If you opt for an architecturally designed tiny home with a bunch of custom features, you could be looking at a price range closer to $150,000.

 Tiny House Cost Breakdown